 There is a cluster of four colocation facilities within several blocks in Rancho Cordova.
 DataNOC is not far away.

 Datacate has 5,000 feet of raised flooring in its Rancho Cordova colocation facility.
 The site is staffed 24/7 and has both battery and generator power backup.
-The Datacate building has a fully climate-controlled environment.
+In addition, the Datacate building has a fully climate-controlled environment.

 Datacate emphasizes its local, personal service.